zreece-sit/CPE-487-Final-Project/README.md

 ## Brick Break Game
 #### Expanded off of Lab 6: Video Game PONG

+_A description of the expected behavior of the project, attachments needed (speaker module, VGA connector, etc.), related images/diagrams, etc. The more detailed the better – you all know how much I love a good finite state machine and Boolean logic, so those could be some good ideas if appropriate for your system.
+If not, some kind of high level block diagram showing how different parts of your program connect together and/or showing how what you have created might fit into a more complete system could be appropriate instead._

 - The bat_n_ball file is responsible for drawing both the bat and ball on the screen.
 It also causes the ball to bounce by reversing its vertical speed when it collides with the bat, top wall, or the top or bottom of the bricks, and by reversing its horizontal speed when it collides with the side of the bricks or one of the side walls.

   - The variable game_on indicates whether or not the ball is currently in play.
   - When game_on = ‘1’, the ball is visible and bounces off the bat, walls, and bricks.
   - If the ball hits the bottom wall, game_on is set to ‘0’.
-When game_on = ‘0’, the ball is not visible and waits to be served.
+When game_on = ‘0’, the ball is not visible and waits to be served, and the bricks and counter reset.
   - When the serve input goes high, game_on is set to ‘1’ and the ball becomes visible again.
   - other modifications?